Football CV template (text format)

 How to write a football CV

 If you’re sending your career highlight reel out to football clubs, you’ll need to find a way to stand out from other players with similar skill sets.
-One way to do that is by including a CV that gives managers and scouts a summary of your top on- and off-the-field football skills and experience.
+One way to do that is by writing a CV that gives managers and scouts a summary of your top on- and off-the-field football skills and experience.

 Here are three tips for writing a football CV that gets you on the pitch faster: